Primary day in Virginia: What you need to know

 The primaries have produced highly charged battles in both parties.

-An unusually high number of Democratic incumbents are being challenged by newcomers in the mold of U.S. Rep. Alexandria Ocasio-Cortez, who has emerged as a leading liberal voice after an upset win in a Democratic primary in New York last year.
+An unusually high number of Democratic incumbents are being challenged by newcomers in the mold of U.S. Rep. Alexandria Ocasio-Cortez, who has emerged as a leading voice for progressive policies after her upset win in a Democratic primary in New York last year.

-On the GOP side, lingering resentment over last year’s vote to expand Medicaid is helping fuel pointed primary contests.
+On the GOP side, campaigns have been fueled by lingering resentment over last year’s vote to expand Medicaid.

-Challengers in both parties have accused incumbent candidates of selling out while serving in Richmond.
-Incumbents have tried to tout their mainstream appeal and say they offer their party the best chance of winning in November.
+Challengers in both parties have accused incumbents of selling out while serving in Richmond.
+Incumbents have pointed to their mainstream appeal, saying they’re best positioned to hold onto their seats for their party in November.

-Just as Virginia’s 2017 elections were an early warning signal that an anti-Trump blue wave was headed for the 2018 U.S. midterms, this year’s legislative elections could offer strong clues about national trends in 2020.
+Virginia’s 2017 elections provided an early warning of the anti-Trump blue wave that swept through the 2018 U.S. midterms.
+Now this year’s legislative elections could signal national trends in 2020.

 TOP RACES